krane/krane/docs/cli.md

 Place the public key on the host machine where Krane is running appended to `~/.ssh/authorized_keys`.

-The `private key` is kept on the user's machine, the `public key` is stored where Krane is running and appended to `~/.ssh/authorized_keys`
+The `private key` is kept on the user's machine.

-Now you can try logging in.
-The CLI will prompt you to select the public key your just created.
-This will be used for authenticating with the private key from the Krane server.
+Now you can try authenticating.
+The CLI will prompt you to select the public key you just created.
+This will be used for authenticating with the private key located on the Krane server.

 ```
 krane login